Best Baby First Aid Kit Should Have These Six Items

 • Not a difficult area: face, palmar aspects of hands, feet, groin

-If your baby falls ill, then use a thermometer to make sure that she doesn’t have a fewer.
+If your baby falls ill, use a thermometer to ensure that she doesn’t have a fever.
 The best baby first aid kit should hold one.

 Fever for babies is usually considered body temperature above 38 C (100 Fahrenheit).
 Fast digital thermometers for underarm use or tympanic thermometers are reliable enough for screening.

 Please don’t measure body temperature rectally.
-It used to be a gold standard.
-For home use it's not the easiest nor the safest method though (source).
-Imagine, how would you feel?
+It used to be the gold standard.
+For home use, it’s not the easiest or safest method, though (source).
+Imagine how you would feel.

 Picture of a thermometer, baby on the background

 The best baby first aid kits should have a nasal aspirator.
 Babies don’t know how to breathe through the mouth.
-When they have a respiratory infection, their tiny noses may get stuffed up.
+Their tiny noses may get stuffed up when they have a respiratory infection.
 Then it’s your disgusting job to suck the mucus out with a nasal aspirator.

 Sting Relief Pads